rmxjohnson/MongoNewsScraper/README.md

  * Comments are saved to the database and associated with their corresponding articles
  * Users can delete comments left on articles
  * All stored comments are visible to every user
+ * Users can select "Remove All Articles" to remove all article and comments from the database